Eruhonya/Eruhonya/README.md

 # Hi, I'm Kan Sen Gvan 👋

+> From raw data to production deployment 🚀

 Aspiring Data Scientist & ML Engineer with a background in Oil & Gas Engineering and Strategic Management.
 Currently deepening expertise in AI and Machine Learning.